ssetem/ot-discovery-nodejs/README.md

 #### Announcing & unannouncing

-To *announce*, describe the `serviceName` and the `serviceUri`.
+To *announce*, describe the `serviceType` and the `serviceUri`.
 Note that the `serviceUri` can be anything that resolves; e.g. IP address, FQDN, etc. The disco-client returns an *lease* object, an *opaque* object that describes the announcement, so that later, the service can unannounce if it wishes to do so.

 Once a service *announces*, discovery servers will ping the URI with `OPTION '/'`.
 The service must reply success (any HTTP success code).
 Otherwise the *announcement* will **fail**.